AdamKobus/compose-navigation/docs/tutorial/05_using_navigation_arguments.md

 # 5. Launching new destination with arguments

-In this step we will open a detail view from the `ListScreen` and pass the id of the clicked item as launch argument to the opened detail screen.
+In this step we will open a detail view from the `ListScreen` and pass the id of the clicked item as a launch argument to the opened detail screen.

-As usual, let's start by creating a new screen in `.ui.detailscreen` package:
+Let's start by creating a new screen in `.ui.detailscreen` package:

 > `.ui.detailscreen.DetailScreen.kt`:
 ```kotlin